 Spider-Man is an OK superhero movie, satisfying enough debut for the web-slinger but that’s not to say it didn’t have more than one flaw.
-As far as this new re-release goes, the “Mastered in 4K” transfer is wonderful providing rich video and audio transfers but unfortunately, as with the others, none of the features have been ported over and the cost, while only $15 (at the time of this writing), it’s really not worth the upgrade at this point.
+As far as this new re-release goes, the “Mastered in 4K” transfer is wonderful providing rich video and audio transfers but unfortunately, as with the others, none of the features have been ported over.

 Genre(s): Action, Adventure, Comedy

 Sony | PG13 – 121 min. – $19.99 | May 14, 2013

 Directed by: Sam Raimi

 Writer(s): Stan Lee and Steve Ditko (comic book); David Koepp (screenplay)

 Cast: Tobey Maguire, Willem Dafoe, Kirsten Dunst, James Franco, Cliff Robertson, Rosemary Harris, J.K.
 Simmons

 Audio: English (Dolby TrueHD 5.1), French (Dolby Digital 5.1)